 Unable to find any witness beyond the late 1970s landlord (names often elude me), an otherwise good memory can nonetheless recall hearing him best relating the breweries story that still merits irrefutable historic basis backing up some additional research.

-Accessing 1939 census can now identify George Edward Wilson, whom with a similarly aged 38 year old wife Dorothy was then tenant Innkeeper of the Peacock Public House.
+Accessing 1939 census can now identify George Edward Wilson whom, with a similarly aged 38 year old wife Dorothy was then tenant Innkeeper of the Peacock Public House.
 Cursory inspection of these coins will realise they come from oversees.
-Just a few readily recognisable examples suggests he took over brewery pub possession that started this collection of mementos brought back by World War One veterans.
+Just a few readily recognisable examples suggests he took over brewery possession after this pub had started collecting mementos brought back by World War One veterans.
 Ranging from older 2 cent Belgium coins alongside Irish 1d and sixpences into later circulation of 1 Franc French currency might date some from active service leave.
 Perhaps the holed 10 centimes Belgium coins inspired George on how to purposefully display jar contents.
 Drilling all others for brass screw fixture featured along the mantle piece had also initially arranged a row around the bar.
 Realising they had tendency to snag in customers clothing was reason given behind their relocation afterwards upon side wall to keep them above harms reach.

-National decline of the entire pub trade began noticing ever more frequent landlord changes from around 1990.
-The Peacock Hotel retained favoured popularity for weekend custom, while darts, dominoes and pool teams realised widespread dwindling numbers of weekday patrons.
-The largest independent Mansfield Brewery sold off 1999 interests to Wolverhampton & Dudley Breweries, which basically gives a timely introduction for photo coverage identifying The Peacock corporate branding.
+The Peacock Hotel retained weekend popularity, while darts, dominoes and pool teams realised dwindling numbers of weekday patrons following national decline of the entire trade.
+Ever more frequent landlord changes were noticeable from around 1990.
+The largest independent Mansfield Brewery sold off 1999 interests to Wolverhampton & Dudley Breweries, giving a somewhat basic but timely introduction for occasional photo coverage identifying The Peacock from 2000 corporate branding.